The first real cold has hit and I am putting ginger in my tea for that extra wall-tightening glow in the stomach.

-My friend Owen and I used to call it Love instead because in fact to us that’s what it smelled like.
+My friend Owen and I used to call this perfume Love instead because in fact to us that’s what it smelled like.
 We both had bottles, possibly as Christmas presents from our parents I think, but he wore it better than me, living in it for a year or two and smelling excellent: a warm, citrusy, very huggable cologne with a gorgeously fresh ray of ginger shining through the whole like a sunny day in October.
-It is a masculine of its era but definitely worth seeking if you are searching for a well judged, temperate, but big-hearted, ginger.
+It is a masculine of its era, very ‘trustworthy male in adorable woollen sweater’, but definitely worth seeking if you are searching for a well judged, temperate, but big-hearted, ginger.

 GINGER MUSK / MONTALE (2006)

-I love Montale and could wear everything in their shop, but a lot of the scents, while beautifully crafted, perhaps lack innovation.
+I love many a Montale perfume and could wear practically everything in their lineup, but a lot of the scents, while beautifully crafted, perhaps lack innovation.

 UN CRIME EXOTIQUE / PARFUMERIE GENERALE (2007)